-NOTICE OF NON-DISCRIMINATION (2013):
+NOTICE OF NON-DISCRIMINATION (2014):

 Kennebec Valley Community College does not discriminate on the basis of disability in the admission to, access to, or operation of its programs, services or activities.
-Students requesting classroom accommodation should be forwarded to Director of the Marden Center, 130 King Hall, phone: 453-5084 or Dean of Students, Enrollment Service Center, Frye Building, 453-5019.
+Students requesting classroom accommodation should be forwarded to the Dean of Students, Enrollment Service Center, Frye Building, phone: 453-5019 or the Director of the Learning Commons, Lunder Library, phone: 453-5084

-Complaints about College decisions related to disability accommodations or discrimination must be forwarded to Affirmative Action Officer and ADA Compliance Officer, KVCC Annex Building, 50 Eskelund Drive, Fairfield, ME 04937, phone: 453-5000.
+Complaints about College decisions related to disability accommodations or discrimination must be forwarded to Affirmative Action Officer and ADA Compliance Officer, Dean of Academic Affairs, Enrollment Services Center, 92 Western Avenue, Fairfield, ME 04937, phone: 453-5822.